epasseto/UdacityDataScienceCapstone/README.md

 > - a Werewolf was not interpreted as “human”, even if the picture was based on a human image.
 The point is this image was so graphically manipulated to create the **movie outdoor,** that perhaps the filters of our Perceptron could not work so well in textures artificially altered, so for me it is OK, that it **failed**;
 > - myself posing as a dog was a terrible mistake caused by this Perceptron.
 I can see a man in my own pic, and the Perceptron, couldn´t.
 I tried to correct the deformation (horizontal compression), caused by adapting an original 800x600 image, using a decompress function, created by myself in this project, but it **not solved** the problem.
 Even in my decompressed image, our Perceptron didn´t make a good job, so it was a **failure**!

 I also tested to compress/decompress the other human/dog pictures, just to have an intuition that if horizontal compression affects the capacity to interpret the images.
 And the result, horizontally deforming for almost of the images, and decompressing mine remained the same.
-So no gain/loss in this.
+So **no gain/loss** in this.
+What we can say?
+Is that the trained Perceptron seems to be **robust** to horizontal distortions on images.

 What I can say about this?
 In my opinion, our Perceptron is not so affected (if it is affected) by image deformation at some degree (turning 3x4 images into **square**).
 The same thing now for **Dogs**: